Nike Air Zoom Terra Kiger 6 - Women's Review

-The Nike Trail Terra Kiger 6 stands out for its lightweight design that is built to take on wet, rocky terrain.
-Designed for short to medium distances, it's an excellent choice race days.
+The Terra Kiger 6 stands out for its lightweight design that is built to take on wet, rocky terrain.
+Designed for short to medium distances, it's an excellent choice for race days.
 The uppers are breathable but lack protection from tiny particulates.
 It also runs about a half size small, so be sure to size up, especially if you plan on running ultra distances.

-While the upper offers excellent breathability and dries out quickly, it captures debris between the upper layers.
+While the upper offers excellent breathability and dries out quickly, it captures debris between the layers.
 We experienced this while running through sandy conditions, causing us to empty our shoes constantly.
-However, if you're just running over dirt, rock, or grass, this trail runner will provide all the protection you need.
+However, if you're just running over dirt, rock, or grass, this trail runner will likely provide all the protection you need.

 The forefoot, with its low height and wide platform, allows your toes to spread out, which inherently offers better balance.
-The cushioning underfoot is super airy and perpetuates your forward with every step, while keeping your foot low to the ground.
+The cushioning underfoot is super airy and perpetuates you forward with every step, while keeping your foot low to the ground.
 The shoe itself is quite flexible and supportive.
 Overall, we had no issues with rolled ankles, even though our main tester is renowned for it.

 Comfort and Fit

 The overall comfort is stellar.
 A combination of the airy yet stiff cushioning, padded tongue, and a supportive collar around the Achilles makes for a comfortable ride, whether you're running one or 20 miles.
-It also comes with a convenient pull-on loop at the back, meaning you can clip this shoe to a backpack if needed.
+It comes with a convenient pull-on loop at the back, meaning you can clip this shoe to a backpack if needed.
+There is also a smidgen of arch support, but it's overall a neutral fit.

-We also appreciate the breathable upper, which makes it suitable for both winter and hot summer running.
-The fit of the shoe runs 'regular'.
-The toe box will fit those with a wide foot, but it is best for those regular to narrow feet.
-The toe box tapers to the top, which isn't the best for downhills.
-After 10 miles, we felt our feet getting hot, and on the downhill, our toes felt a bit squished.
-Our toes rubbed together, causing a tiny blister to form.
-There is also a smidgen of arch support, but its a neutral fit.
+We also appreciate the breathable upper, which makes this shoe suitable for both winter and hot summer running.
+The toe box will fit those with a wide foot, but it is best for those with regular to narrow feet.
+The toe box also tapers to the top, which isn't the best for downhills.
+After 10 miles, we felt a hot spot, and on the downhill, our toes felt a bit squished.
+They were rubbing together and this caused a tiny blister to form.

 If you're seeking a light and fast trail runner that can easily transition from the road to the trail, the Nike Terra Kiger 6 is one to consider.
 Its breathable, light, comfortable, and comes with air cushioning underfoot to keep you comfortable mile after mile.
 This isn't our first choice for ultra distances, but we've seen many women sport them with success.
 If you do purchase it, be sure to size up a half size, especially if your feet swell when you run.